 HR Glossary

-Understand the key terms, acronyms, and concepts used in UK human resources.
+Understand the key terms, acronyms, and concepts used in human resources.
 From employment law to leave management, all explained in plain English.

 Absence Management